QTM 350 - Data Science Computing

 • The syntax is quite straightforward:

-• FROM <image_name>:<tag> is the base image, RUN is the command to run, and CMD is the command to run when the container starts
+• FROM <image_name>:<tag> is the base image, RUN is used to run bash commands while building the image, and CMD is used to specify which commands to run when the container starts

-• The full list of commands is available here
+• The full list of instructions is available here

 # Use an official Python runtime as a parent image